zxdcm/TestAssignment/README.md

 #### Create Posts, Create Comments, Delete Comments
 - **Implementation Strategy**:
   Cosmos DB (NoSQL) is used as the main storage, where write calls take <= 15ms at the 99th percentile.
+  Posts and comments are stored in separate containers.
+  Posts container is partitioned by creatorId
+  Comments container is partitioned by postId

 #### Query Posts Sorted by Number of Comments
 - **Implementation Strategy**: